xwmario/Warez/README.md

 - [Davos](https://github.com/linuxserver/davos) Web-based FTP automation for Linux servers.
 - [Napalm FTP Indexer](https://www.searchftps.net/) NAPALM FTP Indexer lets you search and download files located on public FTP servers.
 - [Mamont's open FTP Index](http://www.mmnt.net/) Browsable directory listing of publicly available FTP-sites.
+- [pftp](http://www.pftp.de/) pftp means Port-File-Transfer-Program not to muddle up with standard FTP which is quite different, it allows you to send and receive directories recursively and move the dirs.

 ### DDL Search Engines and Crawlers
 - [ololo](https://ololo.to/) ololo is a video streaming link search engine.